 This hotel has an on-site restaurant, a rooftop deck with views, and wonderfully comfortable rooms!
-I especially appreciated the aesthetic in the hotel, it’s a fancy modern that I just love.
+I especially appreciated the aesthetic of the hotel, it’s a fancy modern that I just love.

-Other Boutique Hotels of Valletta
+Boutique Hotels of Valletta

-Safely Explore Malta Staying in These Locations
+Safely Explore Malta by Staying in These Locations

-Hotel pools are usually for guests only, but hell, I’m one person, and I am willing to pay for drinks… so I show up as if I belong there, and just lay down on a lounge chair.
+Hotel pools are usually for guests only, but hell, I’m one person, and I am willing to pay for drinks… so I show up as if I belong there and just lay down on a lounge chair.

-Best Bistro Restaurants Valletta
+Best Bistro Restaurants in Valletta

 I was extremely happy with my dining experience here at Trabuxu!
 The food, service, and wine were all top-notch.
 If I had more time, I would have returned for another meal.
 I came in for dinner and enjoyed an appetizer of fish and incredible pasta for my main dish.
 The wine list was fantastic.
 This place will get very busy, so make reservations in advance.

-This place was so fantastic I ate here twice!
-I’m always in search of a great fish dish, and Rampila sure did deliver.
+Rampila was so fantastic I ate there twice!
+I’m always searching for a great fish dish, and Rampila sure did deliver.
 I ended up eating here for lunch and dinner, both times getting the salmon.

-This place is FANTASTIC!!
-I originally tried to come for lunch on a Monday, but if you don’t book in advance, it might be closed.
-Since this place is small and not in a super high traffic area, you may need to book ahead so they will open for lunch.
+The food at Guze Bistro is FANTASTIC!!
+I originally tried to come for lunch on a Monday, but it might be closed if you don’t book in advance.
+Since this place is small and not in a super high-traffic area, you may need to book ahead so they will open for lunch.

-I had a wonderful time at Naan Bar, twice!
+I had a wonderful time at Naan Bar twice!
 The Indian food here is inventive and memorable!
 If I lived in Malta, I would be a regular for sure.

-Cocktails & Coffee Bars
+Malta Itinerary of Cocktails & Coffee Bars

 Alchemy – Inventive crafted cocktails!
 If you are into mixology, this is the place for you!